 Amazon is one of the biggest and fastest-growing retailers on the internet.
-Countless businesses sell their products through this platform, but to be able to stand out and increase your consumer audience, you need to use Amazon search engine optimization (SEO).
+Countless businesses sell their products through this platform but stand out and increase your consumer audience.
+That said, you need to use Amazon search engine optimization (SEO).

 Amazon Search Engine Optimization means boosting your product listings to show your listings at the top of the Amazon search results.
-With this said, several strategies can give your products better rankings, more visibility, and, therefore, more sales.
-But before you can come up with a great strategy, you must first learn about how Amazon does its rankings.
+With this said, several strategies can give your products a better Amazon ranking, more visibility, and, therefore, more sales.
+But before you can come up with a great SEO strategy, you must first learn about how the algorithm does its rankings and get into Amazon search engine optimization secrets.

-How do I rank keywords on Amazon?
+How do I rank an Amazon keyword on a search result page?
 Like Google and Opera, Amazon uses a simple search engine with a complex algorithm.
-When people search for products on Amazon, they will only be able to pull up your product if they search using queries that match the keywords that you used in your product listing.
+When people search for products on Amazon, they will only be able to pull up your product if they use a search term that matches the high-performing keyword/s in your Amazon product listing.

-The underlying search engine is called A9, and it uses numerous parameters to calculate the relevancy of millions of products kept in a database with the search queries entered by the users.
+The underlying search engine algorithm is called A10, which supersedes Amazon's A9 algorithm.
+It uses numerous parameters to calculate the relevancy of millions of products kept in a database with the search term entered by the users.

 The thing about selling with the online marketing strategy of Amazon is that it uses this maturing algorithm with inconsistent and unpredictable updates.
-These updates are a shared point of frustration for many sellers.
-But the most important note is that the higher the product ranks, the more you sell.
+These updates can be the bane of an Amazon seller's existence.
+But the most important note is that the higher the product ranks on a search result page, the more you sell.

-For example, if your product ranked on page 3 or lower, then it would be unlikely to be sold.
+For example, if your product ranked on page 3 or lower, it's unlikely to get sold.
 More than 66% of shoppers search for new products on Amazon, and for every single search query, Amazon needs to decide which one of the thousands and millions of products will be put on pages 1, 2, and 3, respectively.

-This ranking algorithm focuses on two main factors: performance and relevance.
+This search rank algorithm focuses on two main factors: performance and relevance.
 Amazon ranks the products based on purchase likelihood as a part of generating revenue.
 Statistics

 Keep in mind that Amazon wants to give a pleasant and satisfying purchase experience for its consumers, and only a happy user will keep on coming back to buy more of the same product.
 The trick to increasing purchase likelihood is to have more product engagements, which can also be done by Amazon product listing optimization.